Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Pair fluctuation propagator

-because $a(T)$ changes the sign at $T=T_{\bm{0}}$. $b>0$ grantees the second order transition (continuous transition) to the superconducting state.
-On the other hand, $b<0$ indicates that the transition to the uniform superconducting state becomes discontinuous.
+since $a(T)$ changes the sign at $T=T_{\bm{0}}$.
+The kind of the transition is characterized by the sign of $b(T_{\bm{0}})$.
+The transition to the uniform superconducting state is a second-order (continuous) for $b>0$, whereas it is a first-order (discontinuous) for $b<0$.